 With a world-class steak, Jacala's filet mignon dish makes for one of the best "steak & potatoes" combinations of all time.

 From the sea, to the steak, to the service, to the serene setting...
-Jacques and Alain compromise nothing for quality!
+Jacala compromises nothing for quality!

-Jacala is one of the great Anguilla restaurants.
+Jacala is one of the great Anguilla restaurants that stands the test of time.

 Directions: Jacala is located on the road that runs behind Meads Bay.